Density of positive closed currents, a theory of non-generic intersections: Introduction

+Positive closed currents are a fundamental tool in complex analysis, algebraic geometry, differential geometry, dynamics and theory of foliations.
+Bi-degree $(1,1)$ currents and their intersections were intensively studied and had many applications.
+The key point here is that positive closed $(1,1)$-currents can be locally written as the $\ddc$ of plurisubharmonic (psh) functions which are unique up to pluriharmonic functions.
+Therefore, the study of positive closed $(1,1)$-currents can be systematically reduced to the study of psh functions.

+The case of arbitrary bi-degree currents is still far from being well-understood.
+Their local potentials may differ by singular currents and a good choices of potential depend on the choice of coordinates.
+We refer the reader to the works by Demailly, Forn\ae ss, Lelong, M\'eo, Siu, Skoda, Vigny, the authors \cite{Demailly1, DinhSibony3, DinhSibony10,DinhSibony11,FornaessSibony, Lelong,Meo,Sibony2, Siu,Skoda,Vigny2} and the references therein for results and applications in this direction.
+The difficulty in the study of higher bi-degree currents is comparable with the study of higher co-dimension cycles in algebraic geometry.
+The case of bi-degree $(1,1)$ corresponds to the case of hypersurfaces of algebraic varieties.

+In \cite[p.16]{Demailly2}, Demailly posed the problem to develop a theory of intersection for positive closed currents of higher bi-degree.
+A partial answer to this question was given by the authors in \cite{DinhSibony10, DinhSibony11} with applications in dynamics, see also Ahn \cite{Ahn} and de Th\'elin-Vigny \cite{deThelinVigny}.
+In this paper, we develop a new idea which leads to an intrinsic notion of intersection in a quite general setting.
+Moreover, the theory of density that we present here covers the notion of Lelong number and the notion of tangent cones of currents at a point.
+It also permits to measure the size of the intersection for arbitrary currents even when there is an excess of the intersection dimension.
+The last phenomenon cannot be studied using the classical intersection theory for currents.
+See Fulton \cite{Fulton} for the algebraic setting.

-Consider now the general situation on a K\"ahler manifold $X$ of dimension $k$.
-Assume for simplicity that $X$ is compact.
-We want to introduce a notion of density between two positive closed currents $T_1$ and $T_2$ on $X$ of bidegrees $(p_1,p_1)$ and $(p_2,p_2)$ respectively.
-Consider first the case where $T_1$ and $T_2$ are given by integration on submanifolds $V_1$ and $V_2$ such that $\dim V_1+\dim V_2<k$.
+Let us now, for simplicity, discuss first the case of two positive closed currents $T_1$ and $T_2$ of bidegrees $(p_1,p_1)$ and $(p_2,p_2)$ on a projective manifold $X$ of dimension $k$.
+Consider the particular case where $T_1$ and $T_2$ are given by integration on submanifolds $V_1$ and $V_2$ such that $\dim V_1+\dim V_2<k$.
 For generic such submanifolds, we have $V_1\cap V_2=\varnothing$.
 However, in general this intersection may be non-empty and the classical intersection theory of currents does not give a meaning to this intersection for bi-degree reason.

 On the other hand, when $V_2$ is a point, denoted by $a$, there is a notion of multiplicity of $V_1$ at $a$.
 More generally, if $T_1$ is a general positive closed current there is a notion of Lelong number $\nu(T_1,a)$ of $T_1$ at $a$ which represents the density of $T_1$ at $a$.
 We first recall this notion and then extend it to the general case.
 For more detailed expositions on Lelong numbers, see Demailly \cite{Demailly3}, Lelong \cite{Lelong} and Siu \cite{Siu}.